mfajri11/go-family-catering/README.md

 ## Architecture

-This project has 4 domain layer
+This project has 4 domain layers

 - model
 - repository